15 Quick Tips for Managing Caregiver Stress

 Take the relaxation factor up a notch by adding magnesium flakes or epsom salts and some essential oils or scented bath salts.

-Bathing with magnesium is said to soothe sore muscles, reduce stress, and improve circulation.
+Magnesium baths are said to soothe sore muscles, reduce stress, and improve circulation.
 This is easiest in the bath, but you might not have time to clean the tub and have a soak.

 For a quick spa-like experience, use a shower aromatherapy tablet that’s designed for use in the shower – keep it at the edge of the water so it won’t wash away too quickly.